bids-standard/bids-specification/src/02-common-principles.md

 depending on the imaging modality and the data format and convey further information regarding the file's contents.

-The list of all entities in BIDS and the order in which they SHOULD be specified is available in the [entity table](./99-appendices/04-entity-table.md) in the appendix.
+The list of all entities in BIDS and the order in which they MUST be specified is available in the [entity table](./99-appendices/04-entity-table.md) in the appendix.